 You have to put your first foot on the right track of search engines traffic.
 On-page SEO – is highly important if you want to increase your chances of ranking for your targeted search queries.

-Your other foot lies in your off-page SEO, of which a BIG part of it is beyond your control, at least for every average blogger or internet marketers.
+Your other foot lies in your off-page SEO.
+A big part of it is beyond your control, at least for every average blogger or internet marketers.

 The good news is this.
 Lots of SEO tools are available today to help in this regard, especially if you’re a WordPress user.
 The most popular ones include but not limited to WordPress SEO plugin by Yoast.

 This plugin is straight out of the box.
 While writing your content, pay attention to it and make sure all required fields give the green light before you hit publish.
 This might not be the case with all your published post as you see in the image below.

-Don’t sweat over such thing as keyword density in not as strong as it was some years ago – in fact, you might get penalized for keyword stuffing if you go crazy on the number of times your focus keyword should appear in every of your content.
+Don’t sweat over such thing as keyword density in not as important for ranking as it was some years ago.
+In fact, you might get penalized for keyword stuffing if you go crazy on the number of times your focus keyword appears in your content.

 Yes! that’s true and a valid SEO ranking factor but remember you’re writing for human and not search ROBOT.

-If the focus keyword will read awkward to your blog readers if it appear at the beginning of the content headline, please don’t drag it in there all because you want to satisfy the search spiders.
+If the focus keyword will read awkward to your blog readers if it appears at the beginning of the content headline, please don’t drag it in there all because you want to satisfy the search spiders.

-Also, ensure your site is properly indexed, crawl-able, and make sure your pages are linking to each other – Google specifies that from a static link on your blog homepage, all other internal pages should be reachable.
+Also, ensure your site is properly indexed and crawl-able.
+Make sure your pages are linking to each other correctly.
+Google specifies that from a static link on your blog homepage, all other internal pages should be reachable.